Fred Roti: "Made man"

 In 1983, former FBI agent William Roemer told the U.S. Senate Permanent Subcommittee on Investigations that "informants continue to advise through the years {that} former 1st Ward alderman John D'Arco and Roti were the front men for businessman Pat Marcy and for the mob."

 Roti was identified as a member of La Cosa Nostra in the 1991 Annual Report of the Attorney General of the United States.

 On August 11, 1999, in a civil racketeering complaint against the Chicago Laborers District Council (CLDC), the Justice Department described Roti:Fred Roti was convicted of Racketeer Influenced and Corrupt Organizations Act (RICO) conspiracy, bribery, and extortion regarding the fixing of criminal cases in the Circuit Court of Cook County, including murder cases involving organized crime members or associates and was sentenced to 48 months' imprisonment.
 Roti was released from prison in 1997.
 As First Ward alderman, Roti was a key political patronage boss and, along with his co‑defendant Pat Marcy, a fixer for the Chicago Outfit.
 Roti has directly participated in interfering with the rights of the members of Laborers' International Union of North America in the selection of their officers and officials in that he has improperly influenced the selection of officers of the CLDC and has been responsible for the pervasive hiring of mobster Angelo "the Hook" LaPietra's crew members and associates at the Chicago Streets and Sanitation Department.
 Roti is a "Made Member" of the Chicago Outfit.

 An ill Roti never commented on the allegations.

 Death

 Roti died September 20, 1999, at Rush-Presbyterian-St. Luke's Medical Center from complications from cancer.

 Legacy

 Roti's legacy lives on through the many City of Chicago employees whose hiring he effected.
 He also led the fight for Chicago's handgun ban in Chicago's City Council.
 Roti was instrumental in the appointment of William Hanhardt as Chief of Detectives of the Chicago Police Department.
-Hanhardt was the Chicago Outfit's main plant, was convicted in 2001 of masterminding multi-million-dollar jewelry thefts, and served 10 years in prison.
+Hanhardt was the Chicago Outfit's main plant, was convicted in 2001 of masterminding multimillion-dollar jewelry thefts, and served 10 years in prison.